HackYourFuture/React/week4/homework.md

 - When the search is failed, you should show "error fetching (reason why it failed)..."
 - When the search result is empty (no users), you should show "No results..."
 - All state should be managed using the context api!
+- Only use hooks, no `setState` in this homework

 ![Homework preview](assets/homework-preview.gif)

 Try the website here: https://ro6ne.csb.app/

 ## Render props

 ## Working with github api